Record Date and Ex-Dividend Date in India

 - Ex-Dividend Date

-Firstly, we need to understand what does the dividend declaration date mean?
+Firstly, we need to understand what does the dividend declaration date means?

 The first step in the process is the declaration of dividends.
-It is the date on which the Board Members of a Company declares the dividend and share the information about further dates.
+It is the date on which the Board Members of a Company declare the dividend and share the information about further dates.

-Actually, dividend is a payout to shareholders out of profits made by a company.
+Actually, the dividend is a payout to shareholders out of profits made by a company.

 Let’s take up an example to better understand this concept,

-if the face value (i.e. par value) of the stock is INR100/- and the company announces 30 per cent dividend then it means that a dividend of INR 30 per share will be paid out to shareholders.
+if the face value (i.e. par value) of the stock is INR100/- and the company announces a 30 percent dividend then it means that a dividend of INR 30 per share will be paid out to shareholders.

 Therefore, if you are holding 1000 shares of the company then you will receive Rs.30,000 as dividends.

-But, the one important question which comes to our mind, “Who will receive the dividends?“.
+But, the one important question which comes to our mind is, “Who will receive the dividends?”.

 “How does the company determine which shareholders should be paid the dividends declared?”

-But, one question which comes to our mind, When I buy shares I get the delivery of shares only after T+2 days that is on the second trading day after the transaction date.
+But, one question which comes to our mind is, When I buy shares I get the delivery of shares only after T+2 days which is on the second trading day after the transaction date.

-That is the where the concept of ex-dividend date comes into the picture.
+That is where the concept of ex-dividend date comes into the picture.

-The ex-dividend date is normally set one working day prior to the record date, since India follows a T+2 (i.e. trade date plus two days) rolling settlement for delivery of shares.
-Therefore, the ex-dividend date addresses the above issue of T+2 delivery date.
+The ex-dividend date is normally set one working day prior to the record date since India follows a T+2 (i.e. trade date plus two days) rolling settlement for delivery of shares.
+Therefore, the ex-dividend date addresses the above issue of the T+2 delivery date.

 In the above scenario, since the record date is 16th June, the ex-dividend date will be 14th June.
 If there are trading holidays in between then the ex-dividend date will push back accordingly.